A Compassionate and Talented Dog Trainer You Can Rely On

 While working full-time in her previous career, Amy decided to hone her natural talent with dogs.

 She pursued education for aspiring dog trainers.
 Dedicated to compassionate and humane techniques, Amy studied force-free and rewards-based dog training curricula.
-She has been mentored by two positive, rewards-based training experts and continues to collaborate with colleagues regularly to best serve her clients.
+She has been mentored by two positive, rewards-based training experts and continues to collaborate with colleagues regularly.

-Amy immerses herself in ‘all things dog’ on a daily basis, with memberships in groups and organizations that share her passion for humane techniques and ongoing growth.
+Amy immerses herself in ‘all things dog’ on a daily basis, with involvement in groups and organizations that share her passion for humane techniques and ongoing growth of her skills.
 She seeks out continuing education opportunities that provide the most up-to-date information on research-based training techniques and animal learning.
+Her focus is always on finding the best ways to support her clients---both canine and human.
+Amy completed the intensive Aggression in Dogs Master Course, developed and presented by world renowned expert in aggressive behavior, Michael Shikashio.
+She also completed the intensive Separation Anxiety Program, and Separation Anxiety Shadowing Program, developed and presented by Veterinarian and international separation anxiety specialist Dr. Moira Hechenleitner, DVM, CSAT.

 Exciting Adventures with Her Own Dogs